jlevy/og-equity-compensation/README.md

   Many of the established and high-profile companies you hear about are C corporations.
 - In practice, for a
   [few reasons](https://www.quora.com/Why-do-most-technology-startups-incorporate-in-Delaware),
-  these companies are usually [formed in Delaware](💰[few](https://www.nytimes.com/2012/07/01/business/how-delaware-thrives-as-a-corporate-tax-haven.html), so legalities of all this are defined in Delaware law.
+  these companies are usually 💰[formed in Delaware](https://www.nytimes.com/2012/07/01/business/how-delaware-thrives-as-a-corporate-tax-haven.html), so legalities of all this are defined in Delaware law.
   You can think of Delaware law as the primary “language” of U.S. corporate law.
   Incorporating a company in Delaware has evolved into a national standard for high-growth